-The Risk Committee, consisting of members of the Supervisory Board, assists and advises the Supervisory Board in monitoring the risk profile of the company as well as the structure and operation of the internal risk management and control systems.
+The Risk Committee, consisting of members of the Supervisory Board, assists the Supervisory Board in monitoring the risk profile of the company as well as the structure and operation of the internal risk management and control systems.

 Assets that are weighted for credit and market risk in accordance with the Basel II methodology.
 The risk-weighted assets are calculated using internal models approved by the Dutch central bank (De Nederlandsche Bank).
 Regulatory capital requirements for operational risk are calculated without the use of risk-weighted assets, but are included in the total risk-weighted assets reported.
-In the CRR/CRD IV, the term RWA is replaced by “Total Risk Exposure Amount”, but for now we follow common usance.
+In the CRR/CRD IV, the term RWA is replaced by ‘Total Risk Exposure Amount’, but for now we follow common usage.

-Settlement risk rises when there is an exchange of value (funds, instruments or commodities) for the same or different value dates or times and receipt is not verified or expected until ING Group has paid or delivered its side of the trade.
-The risk is that ING Group delivers, but does not receive delivery from the counterparty.
+Settlement risk arises when there is an exchange of value (funds, instruments or commodities) for the same or different value dates or times, but the receipt is not verified or expected until ING Group has paid or delivered its side of the trade.
+The risk is that ING Group delivers, but the counterparty does not.

 The power to participate in the financial and operating policy decisions of an entity, but not to have control over these policies.
 Significant influence may be gained by share ownership, statute or agreement.

 A stakeholder is a person or group with an interest in ING.
-ING distinguishes the following stakeholder groups: customers (individuals, families, small businesses, large corporations and financial institutions, governments, public-private entities and supranational agencies), capital providers, employees, supervisors, regulators, civil society organisations, citizens and society at large.
+We distinguish the following stakeholder groups: customers (individuals, families, small businesses, large corporations and financial institutions, governments, public-private entities and supranational agencies), capital providers, employees, supervisors, regulators, civil society organisations, citizens and society at large.

 An entity that is controlled by another entity.